danielBCN/crucial-dso/README.md

 ## Crucial DSO layer at Amazon EC2 (cluster)

-When running a Crucial DSO cluster in Amazon EC2, you will need to create an AWS S3 bucket (e.g. `crucial-s3ping`) that will be used by the Crucial DSO server as cluster information store.
+When running a Crucial DSO cluster on Amazon EC2, you will need to create an AWS S3 bucket (e.g. `crucial-s3ping`) that will be used by the Crucial DSO server as cluster information store.